 As a result, caffeine continues to be in the body, causing jitters, restlessness, increased heart rate, and, in some cases, arrhythmiai XA condition where blood clots are formed due to rapid or irregular heartbeats, increasing the risk of heart failure.
 (9), (10).

 Scientists found that green tea caffeine inhibited the metabolism of Clozapine, an antipsychotic drug, leading to clozapine toxicity (11).
 People on lithium also should avoid consuming green tea.

 Research shows that vitamin K in green tea inhibits the effects of Warfarin, an anticoagulant (anti-blood clotting) drug (12).

-Bottom Line – Green tea caffeine may interfere with certain antibiotics, antidepressants, anticoagulants, anesthetic drugs, and birth control pills.
+Bottom Line – Green tea caffeine may interfere with certain antibiotics, antidepressants, anticoagulantsi XAlso known as blood thinners, they help prevent blood from clotting and help reduce existing ones. , anesthetic drugs, and birth control pills.

 3. Green Tea During Pregnancy May Cause Birth Defects

 Several studies show that drinking excess green tea during pregnancy may have a negative impact on the mother and the newborn.
-Consuming more than 300 mg of caffeine per day increases the risk of hypertension during pregnancy (13).
+Consuming more than 300 mg of caffeine per day increases the risk of hypertensioni XA medical condition in which the artery walls are consistently being pushed by an excessive amount of blood. during pregnancy (13).